 Smart home hub

 Living on your own is simple and convenient with a central smart home hub to command all of your smart devices.
 Sync your smart thermostat, entertainment system, light switches and more to your smart home hub to connect all your smart devices to a central all-in-one unit.
-You’ll be able to control all of your technology from the comfort of your living or bedroom.
-Also, easily give your family quick access to all your smart devices whenever they come to visit.
+You’ll be able to control all of your technology from the comfort of your living or bedroom using voice commands.

 Enhance the quality of living in your home with a thermostat that learns from your behaviors and gives you remote access.
 Conveniently pre-program your smart thermostat for when indoor or outdoor temperatures reach a certain degree and save money by tracking your energy consumption as you go.
-Many Smart Thermostats use easy-to-read LCD touch screens for effortless use, while standard thermostats can be confusing or difficult to read.
-Access your Smart Thermostat using your smartphone or connect to your smart home assistant for voice-controlled use.
+Many smart thermostats use easy-to-read LCD touch screens for effortless use, while standard thermostats can be confusing or difficult to read.
+Access it using your smartphone or connect to your smart home assistant for voice-controlled use.

 Smart light switch

 Don’t worry about fumbling around your home in the dark.
 Control the lights in your home using timers or voice commands with the help of your smart home assistant or via an app on your smartphone.
-These devices not only help shine a light when you need it most, but they can also help cut energy costs and promote home security while you’re away.
+These devices not only help shine a light when needed most, but they can also help cut energy costs and promote home security while you’re away.